Employee Autonomy: Things to Keep in Mind

 1. Trust your employees

 Guide them whenever necessary, but do keep in mind to give them the freedom they need to bring efficiency in what they do.
-Once they feel that you trust them with their job, you will be able to see the positive results and a rise in the quality of their work.
+Once they feel that you trust them with their job, you will see positive results and a rise in the quality of their work.

 2. Foster Learning